Water D/H in 3I/ATLAS as a Probe of Formation Conditions in Another Planetary System: Abstract

-In this work, we constrain the water D/H in 3I/ATLAS from Atacama Large Millimeter/submillimeter Array (ALMA) observations.
-The data were obtained through the ALMA DDT program 2025.A.00002.T (PI: Paneque-Carre$\mathrm{\tilde{n}}$o, Extended Data Table~\ref{tab:obs}).
-We targeted ALMA Band 5 and Band 6 spectral windows centered on H$_2$O ($J_{K_{a},K_{c}}$ = 3$_{1,3}$ -- 2$_{2,0}$ at $\nu$ = 183.310\,GHz) and HDO ($J_{K_{a},K_{c}}$ = 2$_{1,1}$ -- 2$_{1,2}$ at $\nu$ = 241.561\,GHz), respectively, together with multiple methanol (CH$_3$OH) lines in Band 5 ($J_K=4_K-3_K$, 193 GHz) and Band 6 ($J_K=5_K-4_K$, 242 GHz).
+In this work, we constrain the water D/H in 3I/ATLAS from ALMA observations.
+The data were obtained through the ALMA Director Discretionary Time (DDT) program 2025.A.00002.T (principal investigator T.P.-C.; Extended Data Table~1).
+We targeted ALMA Band 5 and Band 6 spectral windows centered on H$_2$O ($J_{K_{a},K_{c}}$ = 3$_{1,3}$ -- 2$_{2,0}$ at $\nu$ = 183.310\,GHz) and HDO ($J_{K_{a},K_{c}}$ = 2$_{1,1}$ -- 2$_{1,2}$ at $\nu$ = 241.561\,GHz), respectively, together with multiple CH$_3$OH lines in Band 5 ($J_K=4_K-3_K$, 193 GHz) and Band 6 ($J_K=5_K-4_K$, 242 GHz).
 All observations were executed with the Atacama Compact Array (ACA), which combines a compact 7-m interferometric array with 12-m total-power antennas to improve sensitivity to emission on large angular scales.

-Quasi-simultaneous observations of both ALMA Bands were executed on November 4th, closely after perihelion (29th of October 2025, $r_H=1.36$ au).
-On November 4th, 6 days after perihelion, 3I/ATLAS was at a heliocentric distance of 1.37 au and a geocentric distance of 2.24 au.
+Quasi-simultaneous observations of both ALMA Bands were executed on 4 November 2025.
+On that date, 3I/ATLAS was at a heliocentric distance, $r_H$, of 1.37 au and a geocentric distance, $\Delta$, of 2.24 au.
+This corresponds to 6 days after perihelion, which occurred on 29 October 2025 at $r_H$ = 1.36 au.
 The data were calibrated with the standard ALMA pipeline, continuum subtracted, and imaged with natural weighting to optimize sensitivity.
-The resulting RMS noise level in each 244.141\,kHz channel in the Band 6 methanol and HDO dataset is 21~mJy/beam.
-For Band 5, the line centered spectral windows have a channel spacing of 122.070\,kHz and an RMS noise level of 500~mJy/beam for H$_2$O and 55~mJy/beam for methanol.
-Further details of the set of observations can be found in the Methods section.
+The resulting root-mean-square (RMS) noise level in each 244.141\,kHz channel in the Band 6 CH$_3$OH and HDO dataset is 21~mJy/beam.
+For Band 5, the line centered spectral windows have a channel spacing of 122.070\,kHz and an RMS noise level of 500~mJy/beam for H$_2$O and 55~mJy/beam for CH$_3$OH.
+Further details of the set of observations can be found in Methods.
 HDO and multiple CH$_3$OH lines are detected, whereas H$_2$O remains below the detection threshold.
-Figure~\ref{fig:moment0_maps} shows the integrated emission maps of each detected molecule, calculated from emission above 3 RMS within a frequency range shown at the top of each panel.
+Figure~1 shows the integrated emission maps of each detected molecule, calculated from emission above 3 RMS within a frequency range shown at the top of each panel.